Ch3rry-Pi3/Portfolio/Python/LeetCode/Easy/1431. Kids With the Greatest Number of Candies/README.md

-# 🍬 Kids With the Greatest Number of Candies
+# 🍬 LeetCode 1431: Kids With the Greatest Number of Candies

 ## 📝 Overview
 This project solves **LeetCode Problem 1431: Kids With the Greatest Number of Candies**.